SolaceDev/solace-dev-tutorials/src/pages/samples/solace-samples-jms/using-jndi.md

 property "default-delivery-mode" "persistent"
 ```

-The [Solace JMS Documentation - JMS Properties Reference]({{site.docs-jms-properties-reference}}){:target="_top"} provides detailed description of the use and the list of all JMS properties with options how to configure them.
+The [Solace JMS Documentation - JMS Properties Reference](https://docs.solace.com/Solace-JMS-API/JMS-Properties-Reference.htm) provides detailed description of the use and the list of all JMS properties with options how to configure them.
 It is recommended to carefully consider the effect of the JMS Properties applied in order to achieve the desired configuration goal.

 ### Connecting to the Solace Messaging